eddin022/Simply-Managable/README.md

  Front end - Netlify: https://simplymanageable.netlify.app/

 ## Description
 Simple task management React application with a Kanban-like structure.
-Built to work on developing an Express back end api.
+Built on an Express back end api.
+Back end sleeps when inactive to conserve funds.

 ## Tech-stack
 Developed with the MERN stack